MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ### -AllowEngagementReport
 Determines whether meeting organizers are allowed to download the attendee engagement report.
 Possible values are:

-- Enabled: allow meeting organizer to download a report
+- Enabled: allow the meeting organizer to download the report.
 - Disabled: disable attendee report generation and prohibit meeting organizer from downloading it.

-If set to enabled only meeting organizers will get a link to download report in Teams, regular attendees will have no access to it.
+If set to enabled, only meeting organizers will get a link to download the report in Teams.
+Regular attendees will have no access to it.

 ```yaml
 Type: String